Part 1 of 3: 3 Reasons Your Bench Press Hasn’t Progressed & It’s Not Your Programing!

 Have you been trying to figure out why your bench press is stuck, progressing extremely slow, or, worst of all, regressing a bit despite all the toys you’ve added to your training and the programming tweaks you’ve made in the last year?

 In today’s article we’ll talk about the first of three KEY things regarding your bench press TECHNIQUE that can be a game changer for your bench press without making programming adjustments or adding in fancy toys.
+You can also read our free guide about healthy barbell training here.

 Chances are you’re loose in your set up and getting tighter can make all the difference to your bench press taking off again.